How Interoception Can Rewire Your Nervous System

 As babies, when we have healthy attachment with attuned, available, and nurturing caregivers, we lay the foundations for the optimal development of our brain and nervous system.
 The co-regulation offered by caregivers, e.g. rocking, soothing, making eye contact, responding to cries, teaches our nervous system how to return to calm after stress.
 Over time, this gives us the ability to self-regulate independently as we grow older.

 But what happens if this foundation is disrupted?
 Or if trauma, loss, or overwhelming life experiences come into play later in life?
-To answer this, it’s helpful to understand the Window of Tolerance.
+This is where the Window of Tolerance comes in.

 The term Window of Tolerance was coined by Dr. Dan Siegel to describe the range of emotional and physiological arousal we can experience while still being able to function and cope effectively.

-When we are within our window, we can ride the ups and downs of life—hurt, anxiety, sadness, pain, anger—and still find our way back to balance.
-For example, you might feel stressed before a presentation, but after taking a few deep breaths, talking it through with a friend, or finishing the presentation itself, you return to calm.
+When we are within our window, we can ride the ups and downs of life: hurt, anxiety, sadness, pain, anger, and still find our way back to balance.
+For example, you might feel stressed before a presentation, but after taking a few deep breaths, talking it through with a friend, or finishing the presentation itself, you can return to calm.

 When we are pushed outside the window, though, things change: